-Outside Employment: Any employment, including self-employment that will not depend on the use or potential use of law enforcement powers by the off-duty employee.
+Secondary Employment: Any employment or volunteer work that is NOT conditioned on the actual or potential use of law enforcement powers by the sworn employee.

 All employees must successfully meet their primary employment obligations before seeking any secondary employment or off duty employment.
 The Department's concern with employment outside the agency is that it is lawful and poses no conflict with Departmental regulations.
-However, it must be understood that if an employee begins to show a decrease in the primary employer's job performance, permission to engage in secondary or off-duty employment may be $\frac{165}{6/3}$ denied, or revoked under the following circumstances:
+Employees must remain fit for duty for their primary employment.
+Employees are responsible for remaining fit for duty and must avoid any off duty or secondary employment that interferes with their fitness for duty.